-- Provide learning opportunities for the nursing student to enable them to acquire the knowledge, skills and clinical experience needed to practice;
+- Will be provided learning opportunities to acquire the knowledge, skills and clinical experience needed to practice

-- Evaluate the nursing student's ability to meet the required learning outcomes for each course experience.
+- Will be evaluated on their ability to meet the required learning outcomes for each course experience

 College of Nurses of Ontario (CNO) Standards include: